SakoDroid/telego/README.md

  ### Quick start

- The following code creates a bot an starts receving updates.
+ The following code creates a bot and starts receving updates.
 If the update is a text message that contains "hi" the bot will respond "hi to you too!".

  ```
  import (